flowersmichael/UFOs/README.md

 ## Results
-This is the website the user sees on first "close encounter"...
+We successfully built the dynamic website.
+This is what the user sees on first "close encounter"...

 ![UFO sighting homepage](https://github.com/flowersmichael/UFOs/blob/main/static/images/homepage.png)